-- Companies must pay an average hourly wage greater than $13.00/hour in urban areas; in rural Colorado, a company’s average wages must be at least $10.00/hour.
+- Companies must pay an average hourly wage of at least $13.00/hour in urban counties and at least minimum wage in rural counties.

 - Companies applying for and receiving Existing Industry program funds must offer health insurance to employees.
 Colorado First applicants are not required to offer health insurance if the company has been in business fewer than three years.

 - Applications are reviewed on a competitive basis.
-Factors considered are: customized job enhancing skills / number of trainees / community college training participation / state geographic representation / industry diversification / projected wage levels.
-Focus is placed on the following industries: advanced manufacturing, bioscience, aerospace, energy & natural resources, advanced technology, electronics, infrastructure engineering and construction.
+Factors considered are: customized job enhancing skills / number of learners / college training participation / state geographic representation / industry diversification / projected wage levels.
+Focus is placed on the following industries: advanced manufacturing, bioscience, aerospace, energy & natural resources, advanced technology, electronics, infrastructure engineering, and construction.

-- Competitive training skills include: Lean manufacturing / information technology, such as SQL, HTML, JQuery, etc. / advanced financial analysis / quality management / welding / Six Sigma / bioscience.
+- Examples of competitive training skills include: Lean manufacturing / information technology, such as SQL, HTML, JQuery, etc. / advanced financial analysis / quality management / welding / precision machining / bioscience

-- Non-competitive training skills include: new employee orientation / MS Office / basic customer service / time management/ administrative support / sales and marketing.
+- Examples of non-competitive trainings skills include: new employee orientation / MS Office / basic customer service / time management/ administrative assistant/ marketing